Harvard & the Legacy of Slavery Student Grant Program

-Funds cannot be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.
+Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.

 Any currently enrolled undergraduate or graduate student at Harvard is eligible to apply.
 Students on leaves of absence are not eligible.

 Grant recipients will be required to submit a brief final report on their project.
 They will also be asked whether they would be willing to present their project (at a public event, to the selection committee, or in another setting, as appropriate).

-Funds cannot be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.
+Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.